Azure/meta-raspberrypi-adu/BringYourOwnBoard.md

 1. The prepared image MUST contain at least three partitions: the A partition, the B partition, and the ADU partition
 2. The prepared image MUST overload or modify the existing bootloader such that the system is able to load into either the A or B partition.
 The boot logic will be determined by your BSP.
 You must add the ability to set flags in order to use the correct partition after an update.
 You can see the one the proof-of-concept agent uses [here](./recipes-bsp/rpi-u-boot-scr/rpi-u-boot-scr.bbappend).
 Likely you will be able to append the image you're targeting's default bootloader but that will be on a case-by-case basis.
-3. The image build system MUST bake a hardware compatability file into the image.
+3. The image build system MUST bake a hardware compatibility file into the image.
 The Device Update proof-of-concept creates this within the [recipes-support/adu-swupdate-hw-compat.bb](./recipes-support/adu-swupdate-hw-compat/adu-swupdate-hw-compat.bb) but you can choose to use whatever file or versioning method you would like.
 4. If you are using the [meta-azure-device-update repository](https://github.com/Azure/meta-azure-device-update) meta layer to bake the image in you must set the `ADU_SOFTWARE_VERSION` to the version of Device Update you are using within your build system.

-These are general guidance on larger scale items that need ot be taken care of for the agent to build properly on your device.
-The following section will first focus on what the Device Update `meta-raspberrypi-adu` layer is attempting to accomplish in each layer and what considerations you may want to make.
+These are general guidances on larger scale items that need to be taken care of for the agent to build properly for your device.
+The following sections will focus on what the Device Update `meta-raspberrypi-adu` layer is attempting to accomplish in each layer and what considerations you may want to make.
 If you read the above items and are unsure of how to proceed please reach out to the Device Update team or talk to your BSP provider.
 Likely an answer to your question will require information from both.

 # On Patches In this Repo